 - Substitute the yarn for any brands you prefer to make your tree customized to fit your personality.

 Create Your Foundation First:

 - Using Super Saver or Equivalent Yarn.
 This yarn can’t be seen from the outside but recommend you get a colour that comes close to the colour of yarn you chose for the leaves.
 There is grey yarn behind my above Topiary sample.

 - Ch 4, SL ST to the BEG Ch to form a ring.

 - Ch 2, 16 DC around the ring, do not SL ST at the end.

 - Immediately DC 2 Times (V Stitch) into the first DC from the previous round.
-This creates the start of the spiraling effect.
+This creates the start of the spiralling effect.
 DC into the next 7 stitches, Next stitch DC twice (V Stitch) into the same stitch.
 DC remaining stitches around.

-- To continue the spiraling effect and growing your tree into a cone, you will go over the V Stitch in the previous round, on the 2nd DC of the V Stitch, Place another V Stitch to continue the cone widening growth.
+- To continue the spiralling effect and growing your tree into a cone, you will go over the V Stitch in the previous round, on the 2nd DC of the V Stitch, Place another V Stitch to continue the cone widening growth.
 Do this for every V Stitch you crochet over.

-- Continue to crochet in a never ending spiral until you get the height you want.
+- Continue to crochet in a never-ending spiral until you get the height you want.
 The height is determined by a Styrofoam Cone or whatever height you have in mind.
 You don’t need to count your revolutions.
 Mikey has also stuffed his tree with polyester stuffing instead of using a cone as well.